-Not every investment is suitable for every investor, and your stockbroker or financial advisor is held by certain rules that help ensure your money goes into investments that are right for you.
+Not every investment is suitable for every investor, and your stockbroker or investment adviser is held by certain rules that help ensure your money goes into investments that are right for you.
 Despite this, as FINRA lawyers, we can tell you that many investors are excited about high returns and promised low risk when it comes to private placements.
-A broker or financial advisor may make a private placement look inviting, but fail to explain how it works and the risks involved.
+A broker or investment adviser may make a private placement look inviting, but fail to explain how it works and the risks involved.

-Brokers and financial advisors may push these risky or outright fraudulent private placements on the unsuspecting.
+Brokers and investment advisers may push these risky or outright fraudulent private placements on the unsuspecting.
 Unfortunately, it’s the investors who end up suffering.
 Of course, not all private placement offerings constitute fraud, but you should be aware that even the most well-known are inherently risky and should be considered carefully before handing over your cash.

 A private placement is a non-public offering used to raise capital.
 An offering that is not a public offering is exempted under Regulation D of the Securities Act from SEC registration.
 These investments are often sold to "accredited investors" by various broker-dealers.
 Private placement investments are generally illiquid, meaning they cannot be readily sold and are not traded on the open market.
-Private placements are typically promissory notes or shares of common stock.
+Private placements are typically promissory notes, LLCs, or Limited Partnerships.

-Contact us today if you would like to get started with a free consult!
+Contact us today if you would like to get started with a free consultation!